 Her hands are free to roam now, and they do.
 She is curious about his body, what it looks like, feels like, tastes like, but there are so many clothes in the way.
 Nimble fingers work the clasps on his vest and he arches to accommodate her searching fingers with a conflicted groan.

 When her fingers hook into his belt and dip into the waistband of his pants to free his shirt - he knows he should stop her.
 He knows she has no idea what it means to undress a man lying on top of her, kissing her because he needs her to breathe.
 He knows she is just following an instinct as old and deep as any she had.
-He knows that her unbelievable thirst for the new and different made her difficult to resist, but that he should try anyway.
+He knows that her unbelievable thirst for the new and different made her difficult to resist but that he should try anyway.
 He knows that he should be the voice of reason and explain propriety and how she is supposed to behave.
 He should disentangle himself from her arms and hair and stop.
 She is too young and willing and he should stop her, but her fingers make the first brush over his stomach and she may as well have hit him with a lightning bolt.

 He breaks away from her mouth with a hiss.
 The feather light touch is too much for his brain to process.
 Her hands splay against the rippled expanse of his abs and run up to his chest, rucking his shirt under his arms.
 Her greedy hands push at the fabric, wanting full access, and he denies her nothing.
 He pushes himself up as far as the wrap of her hair around his back will allow and grabs the offending fabric, and pulls it off his body.
 The evening air hits his skin but he doesn't feel the chill.
-Not with her tiny hands tracing every new contour he gives her with the thorough curiosity she showed in every other exploration.
+Not with her tiny hands tracing every new contour he gave her with the thorough curiosity she showed in every other exploration.

-He crashes down against her and his lips find the column of her throat.
+He crashes back down against her and his lips finding the column of her throat.
 His lips trail wet kisses along her neck, her jaw, her ear before working back down to the junction where her throat meets her shoulder.
 He enjoys the way she trembles when he nibbles there.
 He also enjoys the way her delicate fingertips cling to the dip where the defined muscles of his shoulders meets his arms.

 Caution be damned.